Consumer Proposal vs Bankruptcy

 Your credit rating will be affected by both a bankruptcy and a consumer proposal.
 However, the effect of a consumer proposal on your credit rating will be softer than the effect of a bankruptcy.

 During your consumer proposal, you will have the same credit rating as you would have during a bankruptcy.
 However, upon completion of your consumer proposal, your credit rating immediately gets upgraded from a R9 to a R7.
-Three years after the competition of your consumer proposal, the proposal will come off your credit report completely.
+Three years after the completion of your consumer proposal, the proposal will come off your credit report completely.

 In a bankruptcy situation, you will receive a R9 rating on your credit score, which is the worst rating possible.
 The R9 rating will stay on your credit score for 6 years after your date of discharge from the bankruptcy.

+If you find yourself in a debt situation, it can be difficult to know whether bankruptcy or consumer proposal is right for you.
 While each situation is unique, it’s best to speak to a licensed insolvency trustee to discuss the best option in your circumstances.

-To discuss a consumer proposal or bankruptcy in Barrie, Brampton, Brantford, Hamilton, Markham, North York, Oshawa, Pickering, St. Catharines, Toronto with one of our licensed insolvency trustees, call us today.
+To discuss a consumer proposal or bankruptcy in Barrie, Brampton, Brantford, Hamilton, Kitchener, Markham, North York, Oshawa, Pickering, St. Catharines, Toronto with one of our licensed insolvency trustees, call us today.
 Contact Harris & Partners Inc. at 1-800-268-8093.